-Zakynthos has a rich history, even for Greece
+Zakynthos has a rich history even for Greece

-Zakynthos is believed to have gotten its name from the son of Dardanus, who was a son of Zeus.
+Zakynthos is believed to have adopted its name from the son of Dardanus, who was a son of Zeus.
 According to Homer, Zakynthos was the first to sail to the island and settle it, and it still bears his name to this day.

 Zakynthos became a contested area rife with wealthy and powerful families due to its prime location on the Ionian coast.
-Christianity became widespread on Zakynthos during the 3rd century AD during the rule of Constantine the Great.
-The Ionian Islands became a colony of Venice after the Treaty of Constantinople was signed in 1479, and remained under Venetian rule until the end of the Venetian Republic in 1797.
+Christianity became widespread on Zakynthos during the 3rd century AD rule of Constantine the Great.
+The Ionian Islands became a colony of Venice after the Treaty of Constantinople was signed in 1479 and remained under Venetian rule until the end of the Venetian Republic in 1797.

 This gives Zakynthos and the other Ionian Islands a slightly unique cultural history compared to the rest of Greece, which was under Turkish rule while the islands were colonies of the Venetian Republic.
 Although the island was used for mercantile purposes that gave rise to aristocracy across the island, the Venetians encouraged art and culture on the island, and Greek religious practices remained strong.

 Greek Orthodox tradition runs deep on the Ionian island.
 The patron saint of Zakynthos is St. Dionysios, who was born Draganigos Sigouros in 1547.
 He was a member of the Sigouros, a prominent mercantile family that had descended from Norman De Segur, an early settler of Zakynthos.
 Draganigos was a devout student of the Orthodox priests, becoming fluent in Greek, Italian, and Latin.
 He was made a monk in 1568 and quickly rose the ranks in the church, becoming a deacon and a priest.